stallman-j/LaTekonomer/README.md

 <h3 align="center">LaTekonomer</h3>

   <p align="left">
-    LaTekonomer strives to provide the Overleaf/LaTex templates that many economists wish someone else would make and maintain.
+    LaTekonomer aims to provide those Overleaf/LaTex templates that many economists wish someone else would make and maintain.
      <br />
      <br />
-    The templates include but are not limited to: professional but simple dark and light Beamer templates; tables (including three-part tables with footnotes); figures; and a number of research exercises.
+    The templates include but are not limited to: general math writing; homework write-ups; article write-ups with bibliographies; professional but simple dark and light Beamer templates; tables (including three-part tables with footnotes); figures; and a few research project assignments.
     <br />
       <br />
-    These research exercises come from ECON 412 International Environmental Economics, a course taught at Yale University by Sam Kortum, for which Jillian Stallman has been teaching assistant in Fall 2023 and Fall 2024.
+    The research project assignments come from ECON 412 International Environmental Economics, a course taught at Yale University by Sam Kortum, for which Jillian Stallman has been teaching assistant in Fall 2023 and Fall 2024.
       <br />
       <br />
-    Many of these tables and figures are outputs of vignettes and code provided in the R package  <a href="https://github.com/stallman-j/ekonomR"><strong>ekonomR</strong></a>. <strong>ekonomR</strong> and <strong>LaTekonomer</strong>  are designed to be complementary research templates.
-If you're starting a new project I highly recommend checking out <strong>ekonomR</strong>.
-Use of LaTekonomer does not require ekonomR or vice versa.
+    Many of these tables and figures are outputs of vignettes and code provided in the R package  <a href="https://github.com/stallman-j/ekonomR">**ekonomR**</a>. **ekonomR** and **LaTekonomer**  are designed to be complementary research templates.
+If you're starting a new project I highly recommend checking out **ekonomR**, but the use of **LaTekonomer** does not require **ekonomR** or vice versa.
     <br />
     <br />
     <!--
-    <a href="https://github.com/stallman-j/LaTekonomer"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/stallman-j/LaTekonomer">**Explore the docs »**</a>
     <br />
     <br />
     <a href="https://github.com/stallman-j/LaTekonomer">View Demo</a>